Intrinsic Image Transfer for Illumination Manipulation: Experimental Results

 \section{Experimental Results}

-In this section, we extensively illustrate the benefits of our IIT algorithm for illumination-related tasks, such as illumination compensation, image enhancement, tone mapping, and HDR image compression.
-We first interpret how to generate an ``examplar'' image and show its robustness to provide global illumination guidance under our IIT framework.
-Subsequently, the performance of the proposed method is discussed with a series of numerical experiments and quantitative evaluations on different datasets.
-Our Matlab implementation runs on a desktop PC with an Intel i7 3.40 GHz, 32GB RAM.
-It takes roughly 3 seconds to process a $600 \times 400$ resolution color image.
-The code is available online: \url{https://github.com/QingXin96/Intrinsic_image_transfer}.
+In this section, we extensively illustrate the proposed IIT algorithm and show its many benefits to several illumination-related tasks, for example, illumination compensation, image enhancement, tone mapping, HDR image compression, and so on.
+For this purpose, we first explain how to generate a suitable ``exemplar'' and show its robustness under the proposed IIT framework.
+The performance is then presented under a series of numerical experiments and quantitative evaluations on natural image datasets.
+Our Matlab implementation runs on a desktop PC with an Intel i7 3.40 GHz, 32GB RAM, Win64, and it takes roughly 3 seconds to process a color image with $600 \times 400$ resolution.
+The code is also available: \url{https://github.com/QingXin96/Intrinsic_image_transfer}.